Timwi/EsotericIDE/README.md

 ## How to compile

-You need to check out [RT.Util](https://github.com/RT-Projects/RT.Util) as well.
+To compile it yourself, you need to check out [RT.Util](https://github.com/RT-Projects/RT.Util) as well.
 Place it in another folder (called RT.Util) at the same level as Esoteric IDE.

+You can also check out the [AppVeyor project page](https://ci.appveyor.com/project/Timwi/esotericide).